VimsRocz/IMU/README.md

 IMU data processing and initialization tools in Python for experimenting with attitude initialization and GNSS/IMU fusion.

+For a step-by-step explanation of the demonstration workflow see **TASKS.md**.

 ## Installation

 Install dependencies with: